 Wisconsin Progress is an organization dedicated to recruiting, training, and developing candidates and leaders who support and advocate progressive policies across the state.
 Wisconsin Progress is seeking campaign fellows to work with our candidates for local offices across the state.

 Fellows will help to manage candidates and their races.
-They will work with Wisconsin Progress to write and implement candidates’ campaign plans from Day 1 to Election Day.
+They will work with Wisconsin Progress regional staff to write and implement candidates’ campaign plans from Day 1 to Election Day.
 They will provide ongoing, one-on-one technical assistance to candidates in the following ways:

 Fellows will aid in targeting and conducting voter contact by working with candidates to cut turf, knock on doors, make phone calls, etc.

 Fellows may assist candidates with their finance reports, be in charge of developing the candidate’s budget, and aid in fundraising efforts by conducting donor research, staffing call time, and helping plan and manage events.